Multi-scale Attention Network for Single Image Super-Resolution: Experiments

 \subsection{Ablation Studies}

 In this section, we validate the effectiveness of the proposed components from coarse to fine.
-In detail, we first investigate the combination of all proposed module and then investigate each of them individually.
+In detail, we first investigate the combination of all proposed modules and then examine each of them individually. \emph{For fairness and simplicity, we adopt the same training for 200K iterations}.

-\textbf{Overall study on components of MAN.} In the \cref{tab:ablation_study1}, we present the results of deploying proposed components on our tiny and light networks.
-Comparing the base models without proposed modules, we can find that employing any of them can improve performance.
+\textbf{Overall study on components of MAN.} In \cref{tab:ablation_study1}, we present the results of deploying the proposed components on our tiny and light networks.
+In general, the best performances are achieved by employing all proposed modules.
 Specifically, 0.25\,dB and 0.29\,dB promoting on Urban100~\cite{Urban100} can be observed in MAN-tiny and MAN-light, while the parameters and calculations increase negligibly.
-Among these components, the LKAT module and multi-scale mechanism are more significant ones to enhance quality.
+Among these components, the LKAT module and multi-scale mechanism are more important to enhance quality.
 Without any of them, the PSNR will drop by 0.09\,dB.
 The GSAU is an economical replacement for MLP.
-It reduces 15K parameter and 3.6G calculations while bringing significant improvements across all datasets.
+It reduces 15K parameters and 3.6G calculations while bringing significant improvements across all datasets.

-\textbf{Study on block structures.} Within MAB, we choose the Metaformer-style rather than the RCAN-style structure to deploy MLKA.
-To fully explore their effectiveness, we implement and compare two versions MABs in the \cref{tab:ablation_study2}.
-The experimental results indicate that the transformer-style MAB surpasses the RCAN-style one at a large marge.
-On Set5~\cite{Set5}, the PSNR is increased from 32.15\,dB to 32.33\,dB by employing transformer structure.
-The results show the transformer-style MAB is a more efficient choice to balance the performance and computations.
+\textbf{Study on block structures.} Within MAB, we choose the emerging metaformer style rather than the RCAN-style structure to deploy MLKA.
+To fully explore their effectiveness, we implement and compare two versions of MABs in the \cref{tab:ablation_study2}.
+The experimental results indicate that the transformer-style MAB surpasses the RCAN-style one by a large margin.
+On Set5~\cite{Set5}, the PSNR is increased from 32.15\,dB to 32.33\,dB by employing the transformer structure.
+The results show the transformer-style MAB is more efficient in balancing the performance and computations.